 bible study: a problem statement

-The Christian book publishing space is over a half-billion dollar industry.
-Men and women sharing their views about Bible topics and doctrine is only increasing with the means of self-publishing.
-Individuals and organizations with their own filter on the Bible are all clamoring to be “heard” through these publications and those that are searching for truth seem increasingly obliged to listen.
+Helped along by the massive Christian book publishing space that’s now over a half-billion dollar industry, people don’t read just their Bible.
+Instead, they are increasingly turning to men and women who have shared their views about Bible topics and doctrine.
+Individuals and organizations with their own filter on the Bible are all clamoring to be “heard” and those that are searching for truth seem increasingly obliged to listen.

 God wants all to be saved!
 He’s given us His word and promised that if we seek Him (study it) we will find Him (understand it).
 Based on these Scriptural facts, shouldn’t we have faith enough that God will open our hearts and minds to understand His will for us?